 The two beaches are walking distance from one another but offer completely different vibes.
 Manly is a beach town with an array of quality restaurants and host to the Australian Open of Surfing in February.
 On the other hand, Shelly Beach is less developed and part of a protected marine reserve perfect for scuba diving and snorkeling.

 Are you ready to explore the stunning beaches Australia has to offer?
-Book your campervan online with Travelers Autobarn today!
+Hire a campervan with Travellers Autobarn today!

 Did this article get you excited about your next adventure?
 We have a load of Other Road Trips here, come and explore.